T’was springtime (though in truth, quite hot),

 You’d know us friends had you but seen us.

-And for that moment, eye to eye,
+For in that moment, eye to eye,

 I failed to factor: squirrels fly.

-For all these dreams aside were swept
+And all my dreams aside were swept

 When in that breath, the squirrel…he leapt.